gen1us2k/kratos_flask_example/README.md

-# Kratos App Example
+# An example Flask app using Kratos and Keto to check permissions and authenticate users

-An example of using ORY kratos with Flask
+This repository stores example of integration [Ory Kratos](https://www.ory.sh/kratos/docs/quickstart/) and [Ory Keto](https://www.ory.sh/keto/docs/quickstart/) into the flask application

-## Docker Quickstart
+## Quickstart

 This app can be run completely using `Docker` and `docker-compose`. **Using Docker is recommended, as it guarantees the application is run using compatible versions of Python and Node**.